Stackelberg Coupling of Online Representation Learning and Reinforcement Learning: Classic Control Results

 \section{Classic Control Results}

-To further assess the general applicability of the SCORER framework beyond the MinAtar suite, we conducted experiments on three classic control environments from OpenAI Gym \cite{brockman2016openaigym} using Gymnax \cite{gymnax2022github} for JAX compatibility: For these tasks, simpler Multi-Layer Perceptron (MLP) architectures were used for both the perception and control networks, with details provided in Appendix~\ref{appendix:hyperparameters_and_setup}.
-The same SCORER variants (SCORER MSBE and SCORER Var+RN) were compared against their respective DQN, DDQN, DuelingDQN, and DuelingDDQN baselines.
+To further assess the general applicability of the SCORER framework beyond the MinAtar suite and MiniGrid, we conducted experiments on two classic control environments from OpenAI Gym \citep{brockman2016openaigym} using Gymnax \citep{gymnax2022github} for JAX compatibility: For these tasks, simpler Multi-Layer Perceptron architectures were used for both the perception and control networks, with details provided in Appendix~\ref{appendix:hyperparameters_and_setup}.

-Figure~\ref{fig:classic_control} presents the learning curves for these experiments.
-On CartPole-v1, most methods, including the baselines, quickly reach near-optimal performance, offering limited room for differentiation, though SCORER MSBE often shows rapid initial learning.
-For Acrobot-v1, SCORER variants, particularly SCORER MSBE, frequently demonstrate faster convergence to solve the task compared to their baselines across the different Q-learning families.
-In the sparse-reward environment of MountainCar-v0, the SCORER Var+RN variant often exhibits a notable advantage by achieving successful solutions more consistently or with better sample efficiency than both the baseline and SCORER MSBE.

-Overall, while the magnitude of improvement fluctuates by environment and the specific algorithm, the results on these classic control tasks generally corroborate the findings from the MinAtar suite: the introduction of SCORER tends to improve the learning process, either by accelerating convergence or by achieving better final performance.